BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-04-active-directory-homelab.markdown

 ## Downloading and Installing Kali Linux

-Kali Linux is an open-source Bebian-based Linux distribution made for Penetration Testing, Computer Forensics and Reverse Engineering.
+Kali Linux is an open-source Debian-based Linux distribution made for Penetration Testing, Computer Forensics and Reverse Engineering.
 It comes with a lot of ready to go applications for attacking the company machine.

 Before installing Kali Linux we need to install [7-Zip](https://www.7-zip.org/), because Kali Linux comes in a `.7z` archive.